25 Pool Noodle Hacks That Will Improve Your Life

 Nifty Paintbrush Holder

-Keep your watercolor brushes dry and handy!
+Keep your watercolor paint brushes dry and handy!
 Cut a short section of pool noodle, slice it part of the way through and insert brushes.
-Check out these little-known painting hacks from our expert field editors.

 Anti-Ding Car Door Bumper